 Be sure to talk to your doctor if you have this problem.
 If you hide your incontinence, you risk getting rashes, sores, skin infections and urinary tract infections.
 Also, you may find yourself avoiding friends and family because of fear and embarrassment.

-Yes.
-There are 5 types of urinary incontinence.
-A brief explanation of each follows.
+There are 5 types of urinary incontinence, described below.

-Stress incontinence is when urine leaks because of sudden pressure on your lower stomach muscles, such as when you cough, laugh, lift something or exercise.
-Stress incontinence usually occurs when the pelvic muscles are weakened, for example by childbirth or surgery.
+Stress incontinence is when urine leaks because of sudden pressure on your lower stomach muscles.
+This may happen when you cough, laugh, lift something, or exercise.
+Stress incontinence usually occurs when the pelvic muscles are weakened, for example, by childbirth or surgery.
 Stress incontinence is common in women.

 This occurs when the need to urinate comes on very suddenly, often before you can get to a toilet.
 Your body may only give you a warning of a few seconds to minutes before you urinate.
 Urge incontinence is most common in the elderly and may be a sign of a urinary tract infection or an overactive bladder.